Darwin’s Natural Selections Dog Food is currently not rated. See “Special Note” below.

 Duck is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third ingredient is duck heart.
-Although it doesn’t sound very appetizing to us humans, heart tissue is pure muscle — all meat.
+The third ingredient lists duck hearts.
+Although it doesn’t sound very appetizing, heart tissue is pure muscle — all meat.
 It’s naturally rich in quality protein, minerals and complex B vitamins, too.

 The fourth ingredient is duck liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-Judging by its ingredients alone, Darwin’s Natural Selections looks to be an above-average raw frozen dog food.
+Judging by its ingredients alone, Darwin’s Natural Selections Dog Food looks like an above-average raw product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Darwin’s Natural Selections is a meat-based raw frozen dog food using a generous amount of beef, buffalo or poultry as its main sources of animal protein, thus earning the brand 5 stars.
+Darwin’s Natural Selections is a grain-free raw dog food using a generous amount of named species as its main source of animal protein.

 For even more raw diet suggestions, be sure to visit the Advisor’s Recommended Raw Dog Foods summary page.